Yin and Yang Yoga:

-6. Continue to breath in and out, holing the pose for 2-4 minutes.
+6. Continue to breath in and out, holding the pose for 2-4 minutes.
 Release, continuing with the opposing leg.

 3. Caterpillar Pose

-Caterpillar pose is a sitting-type yoga pose, beginner friendly, and focuses on the lower back.
+Caterpillar pose is a sitting-type yoga pose, and beginner friendly.
+It focuses on the lower back.
 Similar to the forward bend, caterpillar pose can also be done bending at your knees for beginners, or if inflexible.